Deformation principle and Andr\'e motives of projective hyperk\"ahler manifolds: Introduction

 is a smooth projective morphism, $B$ a connected quasi-projective variety and the fibres of $\pi$ are hyperk\"ahler manifolds.
 Assume that for some point $b_0\in B$ the Andr\'e motive of $\XX_{b_0} = \pi^{-1}(b_0)$ is abelian.
 This implies that the Kuga-Satake embedding for $\XX_{b_0}$ is motivated, and the deformation principle \cite[Theorem 0.5]{A1} implies that it is motivated for any fibre $\XX_{b_1}$, $b_1 \in B$.
 Therefore, it suffices to prove that there is one hyperk\"ahler manifold in each deformation class whose motive is abelian.
 This is usually possible to do using some explicit geometric construction.
 For example, in the case of K3 surfaces one can assume that $\XX_{b_0}$ is a Kummer surface.
 Other deformation types of hyperk\"ahler manifolds are discussed in section \ref{sec_main}.

 The approach outlined above has one subtlety.
 Namely, assume that $X_1$ and $X_2$ are deformation equivalent projective hyperk\"ahler manifolds.
 In the moduli space of all hyperk\"ahler manifolds the projective ones are parametrized by a countable collection of divisors.
-We show in section \ref{sec_mot_hk} that it is possible to realize $X_1$ and $X_2$ as fibres of a smooth family as in (\ref{eqn_pi}), but it is a priory not clear if one can make the morphism $\pi$ projective.
-To resolve this issue, we prove in section \ref{sec_def} a generalization of the deformation principle, which applies to the case when all the fibres of $\pi$ in (\ref{eqn_pi}) are projective, but the morphism $\pi$ is projective only over a dense Zariski-open subset of the base.
+We show in section \ref{sec_mot_hk} that it is possible to realize $X_1$ and $X_2$ as fibres of a smooth analytic family as in (\ref{eqn_pi}), but it is a priori not clear if one can make the family algebraic.
+To resolve this issue, we prove in section \ref{sec_def} a generalization of the deformation principle, which applies to the case when all fibres of $\pi$ in (\ref{eqn_pi}) are projective, but the morphism $\pi$ is projective only over a dense Zariski-open subset of the base.

+Before stating our main result we recall that two compact hyperk\"ahler manifolds $X_1$ and $X_2$ are called deformation equivalent if they can be realized as two fibres of a smooth family (\ref{eqn_pi}) where $B$ is a connected complex analytic space and all fibres of $\pi$ are compact hyperk\"ahler manifolds.
+So $X_1$ and $X_2$ are deformations of each other in the complex analytic sense, and in general no polarization is preserved along the deformation.
 Our main result is the following statement.

 \begin{thm} Let $X_1$ and $X_2$ be deformation equivalent projective hyperk\"ahler manifolds.
 The Andr\'e motive of $X_1$ is abelian if and only if the Andr\'e motive of $X_2$ is abelian. \end{thm}

 The proof is given in section \ref{sec_thm}.